jeremiah-k/mmrelay-wiki/Community-Plugins.md

 - Python 3.8+
 - A working installation of the MMRelay repository.
-- Familiarity with Python and some experience with asynchronous programming.
+- Familiarity with Python and some experience with asynchronous programming (If you are new to these, this is a good way to learn!).
 - A text editor or IDE (e.g., VS Code, PyCharm.
-I prefer [VSCodium](https://vscodium.com/)).
+I prefer [VSCodium](https://vscodium.com/.)).

 ## Understanding the Plugin System